 Change, change, change.
 Nothing ever seems to stay the same.
 That’s because it doesn’t.
 The one thing we can be sure of is that things constantly change.
-Now this can be good or bad dependent on how you view it.
+Now, this can be good or bad depending on how you view it.
 So learning how to make changes in your life without a lot of stress and resistance can be a very helpful strategy.

 We are all artists painting away on the canvass of our life.
 Having forgotten we are in charge and do have many choices, it is easy to fall “victim” to many false beliefs we have picked up along the way.
 These beliefs are responsible for creating a very real and scary scenario for ourselves.